 A nurse liaison will keep you updated on the progress of surgery.
 They will:

 - Give you information about the patient.

 - Prepare you for your meeting with the surgeon.

 To contact the nurse liaison:

 - From inside the hospital, use a hospital courtesy phone.
 These are located on the walls all around the hospital.
 Dial 2000 and ask for beeper 9000.
-Please be patient; this can take up to 2 minutes.
+Please be patient, as this can take up to 2 minutes.

 - From outside of the hospital, call 212-639-2000.
 Ask for beeper 9000.

 - Ask the information desk staff to contact the nurse liaison for you.

 When the patient’s surgery is completed, we will call you and ask you to return to the concierge desk to tell you where to go to meet with the surgeon.

 After you have met with the surgeon, return to the concierge desk and tell them that you have finished your consultation.